-Conrad Winslow’s music, often buoyant, coloristic, and deeply architectural music,“remains tautly controlled and coherent, but bursts with variety both harmonic and gestural” (Music in American Life: An Encyclopedia…).
-Raised in Homer, Alaska, Conrad perhaps got the idea of making things from scratch by watching his parents chop down trees and build a log cabin home in the woods.
-Extended childhood road-trips through the continental United Sates and a residential stint in Hawai’i have taught him to look wide.
+Conrad Winslow’s buoyant, hard-edged, and deeply architectural music,“remains tautly controlled and coherent, but bursts with variety both harmonic and gestural” (Music in American Life: An Encyclopedia…).
+Raised in Homer, Alaska, Conrad began making things from scratch by watching his parents chop down trees and build a log cabin home in the woods.
+Childhood road-trips across the United States & Canada and a residential stint in Hawai’i have taught him to look wide.
 The result has been called “compelling” (New York Times) and described as a “scenic, boisterous and bumpy ride” (Albany Times Union).

-Awards and support have come from ASCAP (ASCAPlus, multiple Morton Gould awards), New York Youth Symphony, Yale Glee Club, The Juilliard School (2010 Juilliard Orchestra Competition, New Juilliard Ensemble commission), and New Music USA (CAP Grants).
-Current projects include composing new work for The American Composers Orchestra, and directing the Wild Shore Festival for New Music in Homer, AK and composing new work for the New York Youth Symphony to be premiered in Carnegie Hall in May, 2014.
+Awards and support have come from ASCAP (ASCAPlus, multiple Morton Gould awards), The Jerome Fund, New York Youth Symphony, Yale Glee Club, The Juilliard School (2010 Juilliard Orchestra Competition, New Juilliard Ensemble commission), and New Music USA (CAP Grants).
+Current projects include composing new work for The American Composers Orchestra, and directing the Wild Shore Festival for New Music in Homer, Alaska.
 Recent commissions include work for the International Double Reed Society (for bassoonists Rebekah Heller & Adrian Morejon), Cadillac Moon Ensemble, and a ballet score for choreographer Justin Peck.

-He holds a Master’s degree in Composition from the Juilliard School, where he studied with John Corigliano.
-Conrad also holds an M.M. degree in film scoring from NYU, where he studied with Justin Dello Joio, and an Honors A.B. degree in Music from Rollins College, where he studied with Daniel Crozier.
+He holds a Master’s Degree in Composition from the Juilliard School, where he studied with John Corigliano, an M.M. degree in film scoring from NYU, where he studied with Justin Dello Joio, and an Honors A.B. degree in Music from Rollins College, where he studied with Daniel Crozier.